iddqdsound/iddqdsound.github.io/blog/rfrt/4/index.md

 So there we are.
 If I make more MIDI-related episodes I will update this blog post to include those as well.

-You can download all the goodies for the series here:

-MIDI 101 & 102 Downloads

-.zip

-Download ZIP • 763KB

 **Episode 45 Downloads:**